Aryn29/py.practice/README.md

 # py.practice
-This Repository includes some projects that I created to get started with Python. <none of this is big deal>
+This Repository includes some projects that I created to get started with Python.
+Noob level stuff but its a start!